The Ionopsidium genus are low growing hardy annuals that are between 5 and 8 cm (2 to 3 inches) in height.

 The seeds should be sown continuously from spring to autumn, this will supply a constant bloom of violet cress (Ionopsidium).

 It usually takes from two to three weeks for the violet cress seeds to germinate.
-Once seedlings have emerged thin them out to be about 10 cm apart.
+Once seedlings have emerged thin them out to be about 10 cm (4 inches) apart.

 Violet cress and Diamond flowers like to grow in a cool moist soil.